You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

-Because growing different types of microgreens are fun and exciting, they're also unusual for microgreens with broad leaves, and a flavor similar to cucumbers, with an aftertaste and sweet aroma of honeydews or cantaloupe.
+Because growing different types of microgreens are fun and exciting, they’re also unusual for microgreens with broad leaves and a flavor similar to cucumbers, with an aftertaste and sweet aroma of honeydews or cantaloupe.

-What is Borage and Borage Microgreens?
+What are Borage and Borage Microgreens?